 Qualities

-Yet memory footprint, speed / power consumption, the breadth of supported platforms, the simplicity and suitability of a library's APIs (e.g., support for incremental processing), and the simplicity of integrating and building the library with different toolchains are also important in practice.
+Yet memory footprint, speed / power consumption, the breadth of supported platforms, the simplicity and suitability of a library's APIs (e.g., support for incremental processing), and the simplicity of configuring, integrating and building the library are also important in practice.
 Footprint, speed and power consumption are particularly critical for low-cost, battery-powered devices that are the foundation of large-scale IoT applications.

 Thanks to its quality implementation, ocrypto is the choice of many market-leading companies, for example of Nordic Semiconductor for their Bluetooth Low Energy chips and their low-power cellular IoT products.